PyroGenesis/TrimpCommander/README.md

 ### `trimps.js`
 The general automation file.
 It performs the following operations:
 - (Optional) Blacks out the game in your browser 🤫
+- (Optional) Redirects the page to a different URL when the browser tab gains focus 😛
 - Auto bone shrine (if full)
 - Buys any available upgrades
 - Prestiges weapons